Twitter

 The ACCC said the competition between the two supermarket giants, which it argues are the most profitable in the world, was “a race to the bottom”.

-The watchdog claimed Coles made false representations about prices in a strategy known as “was/is” pricing.
+The watchdog claimed the supermarkets made false representations about prices in a strategy known as “was/is” pricing.
 The cost of items is temporarily raised so that the supermarket can then mark them “Down Down” for a sales promotion.

 In one of many examples shown to court, dog food was priced at $4 for 296 days, then lifted to $6 for just seven days before being listed as “Down Down” to $4.50, more expensive than the original price.